ipums/ipumsr/cran-comments.md

 This patch addresses errors in automated CRAN package checks for the following
 platforms:

-- r-devel-linux-x86_64-debian-gcc
 - r-devel-linux-x86_64-fedora-clang
-- r-devel-windows-x86_64
-- r-release-windows-x86_64
+- r-devel-linux-x86_64-fedora-gcc

-The official CRAN check results indicated unidentified failures during unit testing on these platforms.
-We recently submitted a patch (v0.6.1) in an attempt to address these failures, which was unsuccessful.
+We recently submitted two patches (v0.6.1 and v0.6.2) in an attempt to address similar check errors on other platforms.
+These patches were successful in resolving the errors occurring on these platforms, but did not resolve the issues on fedora.

+While we have localized the source of the test failure that is resulting in check errors on the fedora platforms, we are unable to reproduce this failure locally or on any other similar platforms.

+The test failure involved non-critical features that were slated for possible deprecation.
+Therefore, we have proceeded with the deprecation process and updated our tests accordingly in an effort to resolve the issue.

-Since that submission, we have made more progress identifying the source of the errors and have updated our unit test code accordingly.
-This version passes R CMD check on the following platforms:
+We can confirm that the version being submitted passes R CMD check locally on Windows and MacOS, as well as on the following remote platforms:

 - debian-clang-devel (checked via R-hub)
-- debian-gcc-devel (checked via R-hub)
 - ubuntu-gcc-release (checked via R-hub)
 - fedora-clang-devel (checked via R-hub)
+- fedora-gcc-devel (checked via R-hub)
 - windows-x86_64-devel (checked via R-hub and win-builder)
 - windows-x86_64-release (checked via win-builder)

-Thanks for your patience given multiple releases in a short time frame.
+Thanks again for your patience as we attempt to resolve these issues.

 ## R CMD check results